translation-cards/translation-cards/CONTRIBUTING.md

   - This is the Storyboard for the project.
   The Storyboard helps track upcoming features that need to be implemented.
   Read more about storyboards [here](http://whatis.techtarget.com/definition/storyboard).
+9. Find the latest work.
+We use milestones to split apart the cycles of work (also called iterations in Agile) Choose the latest milestone once in the Boards tab by clicking the Milestones dropdown.
+The higher the story is on the board the more important it is.
+The stories also have labels such as ‘UX’, ‘Bug’, or ‘Feature’ which indicate what category of work needs to be done for that story.

 ### Pull Requests
 * When creating a pull request, be sure to set:
   * The base fork to `translation-cards/translation-cards`